Turkish makam

 The Turkish makam (Turkish: makam pl. makamlar; from the Arabic word maqām مقام) is a system of melody types used in Turkish classical music and Turkish folk music.
 It provides a complex set of rules for composing and performance.
 Each makam specifies a unique intervalic structure (cinsler meaning genera) and melodic development (seyir).
 Whether a fixed composition (beste, şarkı, peşrev, âyin, etc.) or a spontaneous composition (gazel, taksim, recitation of Kuran-ı Kerim, Mevlid, etc.), all attempt to follow the melody type.
 The rhythmic counterpart of makam in Turkish music is usul.

 Geographic and cultural relations

 The Turkish makam system has some corresponding relationships to maqams in Arabic music and echos in Byzantine music.
 Some theories suggest the origin of the makam to be the city of Mosul in Iraq.
 "Mula Othman Al-Musili," in reference to his city of origin, is said to have served in the Ottoman Palace in Istanbul and influenced Turkish Ottoman music.
 More distant modal relatives include those of Central Asian Turkic musics such as Uyghur “muqam” and Uzbek shashmakom.
 North and South Indian classical raga-based music employs similar modal principles.
 Some scholars find echoes of Turkish makam in former Ottoman provinces of the Balkans.
 All of these concepts roughly correspond to mode in Western classical music, although their compositional rules vary.

-Similarities between Turkish classical and folk music

-Turkish classical music and Turkish folk music are both based on modal systems.
-Makam is the name of the scale in classical music, while Ayak (Ayağı) is the name of the scale in folk music.
-Makam and Ayak are similar; following are some examples: